 Marco joined Watsi on July 23rd, 2016.
 Six years ago, Marco joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Marco's most recent donation supported Isaack, an energetic young man from Kenya, for fracture repair surgery.
+Marco's most recent donation supported Josiah, a middle-aged hardworking man from Kenya, to fund a hernia operation.

 Marco has funded healthcare for 96 patients in 11 countries.